-The proposed development does not comply with the maximum building height development standard pursuant to Clause 4.3 of PLEP which specifies a maximum building height of 8.5m in this area of Newport.
-As a consequence of the substantial slope of the site towards the south-west, the proposed new dwelling will result in a maximum building height for the new work of up to 10.656m, which exceeds the maximum height control by 2.156m or 25.36%.
+The proposed development does not comply with the maximum building height development standard pursuant to Clause 4.3 of PLEP which specifies a maximum building height of 8.5m in this area of Avalon Beach.
+As a consequence of the slope of the site towards the east and the previous historical excavation of the site to provide for the existing lower ground floor level, a portion of the new roof level for the dwelling will be up to 9.54m above ground, exceeding Council's height control by 1.04m or 12.23%.